paul88vera/ProjectScheduler/README.md

 - Full Calendar

 Back-End:

-- SQL
+- MySQL
 - Express.js
 - Cors
 - Nodemon
-- Dotenv
+- Dotenvx

 ## Features

 - Create a Project (Title, Status, Priority, Project Calendar Display Color, Dates: (start, end), Team Members (selection of current employees), Team Member days on project, Comments)
 - View Project by Status
 - Modify Project Dates and Team Members
 - View Full Calendar of Projects by date range
 - Delete Projects

 ## Upcoming Features

 - Add a Team Member
 - Modify Project dates by dragging the calendar block.

 ## Usage

 If you are looking for a quick project scheduler, then download the code zip file.

 Once you have downloaded the file, open it and open the terminal in the project directory.

 Type `npm install` to download the packages necessary.